-Installing a Nest thermostat is one of the easiest ways to improve the daily schedule of your heating and cooling.
+Using a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your comfort system.
 This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you can expect, it won’t work well or at all if you see an error code on the display.
-The exact error code provides useful information about the root of the problem, something a professional technician can use to present solutions that much faster.
+But as you might expect, it won’t work well or at all if you see an error code on the display.
+The specific error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much sooner.

-Here are seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you might address it and the projected cost to do so.
-Keep in mind that while the costs will ultimately depend on the precise Nest model, you can expect to pay around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components needed to finish repairs.
+Here are seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could address it and the estimated cost to do so.
+Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific hardware necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have appeared further along in your electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will examine electrical connections and wiring until they locate the source of the problem.
+A certified technician can check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and slowly check each wire, seeing to it that they are fully placed into the connector with the correct amount of bare copper.
-Once they pinpoint the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and progressively check each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
+When they find the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
-In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
+In the event the breakers are on, you can examine a handful of other places before contacting a professional technician.

-Since this error can consume your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power by using a USB cable.
-Assuming it displays error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.
+Because this error can deplete your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and deliver power with a USB cable.
+If it displays error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
 More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-A technician should cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+Your technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
+Even though this error code isn’t critical, it may still keep you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting adequate power.
 You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 show up.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is sent inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the appropriate experience diagnosing and resolving electrical issues.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is being delivered through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to shut the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience detecting and resolving electrical damage.

 e73 – Critical

-This could be as simple as the breaker being turned off, but it may also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to speak with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it could also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s best to contact a local professional.